uit-no/python-course-2018/session-2/part-1.md

 print(last_fruit)
 ```

+- Show all list methods in an IPython shell.
 - Show how to get the number of elements in a list.
+- Show how to get a specific element of the list.
+- Show how to get the last element of the list.
-- Check whether an element is in the list.
+- Check whether an element is in the list - this works with strings, too.
 - Lists can be sorted.